-To send a secure message, log into home banking and click on the Communications tab, then Create New Message. (www.msfcu.us).
+To send a secure message, log into home banking and click on the Messages & Alerts menu item, then click on Message. (www.msfcu.us).

-You may use the email address posted on our website email@example.com for general questions, but never include your account number or other personal information in the email.
+You may use the email address listed on our website under Contacts, Send Message for general questions, but never include your account number or other personal information in the email.

 When we send out information related to e-statements or other information to our home banking members, the ‘from’ email address will be firstname.lastname@example.org.
-If you use this email address, please do not include your account number or any other personal information.
+Do not reply to this email address as it is unmonitored.

 Preventing Fraud or Identity Theft